-Based upon studies, the USFS estimates more than 10,000 fatalities per year for 40 miles of powerline (the length of the proposed SunZia routes) on average, for anywhere.
+Based upon studies, the USFS estimates more than 10,000 fatalities per year for 40 miles of powerline (the approximate length of the proposed SunZia route through the Aravaipa watershed to the San Pedro River) on average, for anywhere.
 In a major flight corridor like the SPRV, where migratory densities are demonstrably ten times that of other migratory corridors in the West, that figure would be expected to be compounded by orders of magnitude.